-CFMWS received and closed nine (9) personal information requests in 2021-2022.
-This represents an 18 percent decrease compared with the previous reporting period.
+CFMWS received and closed 12 personal information requests in 2022-2023.
+This represents a 25 percent increase compared with the previous reporting period.
 There was no request outstanding from the previous fiscal year or carried-over to the next.
 Chart I provides an overview of the volume of requests processed by CFMWS over the past five (5) fiscal years.